SoWhoYou/TwitchClipCommand/README.md

 # My Code is messy, this I know.
-Sooner or later I will clean it up.
+Sooner or later I will clean it up, but for now it works!